Unix and GNU/Linux Docs - Listed and Explained

 TAB Completion

-Typing the beginning of a word and pressing TAB will either auto-complete the word (in case of a unique match) or print ambiguous choices.
+Typing the beginning of a word and pressing TAB will either auto-complete the word (in case of a unique match) or print ambiguous choices, which can be used as an ad-hoc method for finding commands and files.

 For example, typing a[TAB][TAB] will display all commands starting with “a”.